Lakeland Association of REALTORS®

 Fx.
 (863) 688-8253

-The Lakeland Association of REALTORS® is responsible for enforcing the REALTORS® Code of Ethics.
+Lakeland REALTORS® is responsible for enforcing the REALTORS® Code of Ethics.
 The Code of Ethics imposes duties above and in addition to, those imposed by law or regulation which apply only to real estate professionals who choose to become REALTORS®.

 The REALTOR® Code of Ethics consists of seventeen (17) Articles.
 The duties imposed by many of the Articles are explained and illustrated through accompanying Standards of Practice or case interpretations.